 Drive on Podcast Social Media Links

-Who listen to this podcast, use the VA for their healthcare, myself included.
+Who listen to this podcast, use the VA for their Holistic Medicine Treatment, myself included.
 And while the VA is a great option for many veterans, there are some drawbacks and it may not be the best option for everyone in every situation.
-So we’re gonna be discussing alternatives to healthcare that the VA may not be able to handle, just may not be equipped to handle.
+So we’re gonna be discussing alternatives to Holistic Medicine Treatment that the VA may not be able to handle, just may not be equipped to handle.
 So welcome to the show, Dr. Steele.
 I’m really glad to have you on.
 Yes,

 Speaker 2: awesome.
 Thanks for having.